by Matt Slick

 Speaking in tongues is the New Testament phenomena where a person speaks in a language that is unknown to him.
 This language is either the language of angels or other earthly languages (1 Cor.
 13:1).
 It occurred in Acts 2 at Pentecost and also in the Corinthian church as is described in 1 Corinthians 14.
 This New Testament gift was given by the Holy Spirit to the Christian church and is for the purpose of the edification of the Body of Christ as well as for glorifying the Lord.

-There seems to be three divisions in the use of tongues: First, a private prayer language that is not interpreted and second, a language that is interpreted--this defines proper usage in the Christian congregation and third, missionary context--that is, it appears in the context of evangelism where people (in the New Testament) are presenting the Gospel.
+There seems to be three divisions in the use of tongues: First, a private prayer language that is not interpreted; second, a language that is interpreted -- this defines proper usage in the Christian congregation; and third, missionary context -- that is, it appears in the context of evangelism where people (in the New Testament) are presenting the gospel.